stratoskar/emotion_detection/README.md

 ## Overview

-This project implements a Convolutional Neural Network (CNN) to recognize emotions from facial expressions in images.
+This project implements a Convolutional Neural Network (CNN) with attention mechanism to recognize emotions from facial expressions in images.
 It provides a web interface built with Flask for users to upload an image and receive a prediction of the dominant emotion.
 The system leverages TensorFlow/Keras for the model and HTML/CSS for the user interface.

 ## Purpose